OpenVoiceOS/ovos-datasets/README.md

 COMMAND:ACTION,Brush your teeth
 COMMAND:ACTION,Call John
-COMMAND:DENIAL,Don't eat that, it's spoiled COMMAND:DENIAL,Don't leave the stove on COMMAND:DENIAL,Don't smoke in this area COMMAND:DENIAL,Don't speak to strangers COMMAND:DENIAL,Don't touch that
-COMMAND:DENIAL,Don't use your phone while driving COMMAND:DENIAL,Don't walk on the grass COMMAND:DENIAL,It is forbidden to run inside the house COMMAND:DENIAL,It is not permitted to take pictures in this museum COMMAND:DENIAL,It is prohibited to litter COMMAND:DENIAL,It is prohibited to smoke in this building COMMAND:DENIAL,Smoking is strictly prohibited in this area COMMAND:DENIAL,Stay away from the edge
+COMMAND:DENIAL,Don't eat that, it's spoiled COMMAND:DENIAL,It is prohibited to smoke in this building COMMAND:DENIAL,Smoking is strictly prohibited in this area COMMAND:DENIAL,Stay away from the edge